since1968/stat-blocks/homebrewery/src/artificer-gunsmith.markdown

 * If the _mending_ spell is cast on it, the mechanized armor regains 3d8 hit points.

 Your tinkering improves the lightness and durability of the mechanized armor.
 When you reach 10th level in this class:
+* The mechanized armor weighs 10 pounds.
-* Your mechanized armor gains a +2 bonus to Armor Class.
+* The mechanized armor gains a +2 bonus to Armor Class.
 * The maximum Dexterity modifer increases to 5.
 * **Deflect Attack**.
 The creature wearing the armor may use its reaction to impose disadvantage on the attack roll of one creature it can see.
 If the attack hits, the creature wearing the armor may halve the attack's damage against it.

-When you reach 15th level in this class:
+When you reach 14th level in this class:
 * Your mechanized armor gains a +3 bonus to Armor Class.
 * Whenever your mechanized armor uses its Deflect Attack, the attacker takes force damage equal to 1d4 + your Intelligence modifier if the attacker is within 5 feet of the creature wearing the armor.

+#### Improved Repeating Shot
+_Prerequisite: 10th-level artificer_

+_Item: A simple or martial weapon with the ammunition property (requires attunement)_

+This infusion grants all of the benefits of the Repeating Shot infusion (_Eberron_ p.
+62).
+When you reach 10th level in this class, the attack and damage bonus increases to +2.
+When you reach 14th level in this cassl, the attack and damage bonus increases to +3.

 ## Artificer Spell List